DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-07-19-clt_revisited.md

 ## Abstract

-This article explores the extension of the Central Limit Theorem (CLT) for $$m$$-dependent random variables under sub-linear expectations.
-By establishing Rosenthal’s inequality for $$m$$-dependent variables and employing the framework of sub-linear expectations, this study broadens the application of CLTs in models characterized by uncertainty.
+This article investigates the extension of the Central Limit Theorem (CLT) for $$m$$-dependent random variables within the framework of sub-linear expectations.
+The study establishes Rosenthal’s inequality for $$m$$-dependent variables, using it to prove the convergence of sums of such random variables to a $$G$$-normal distribution under sub-linear expectations.
+By combining tools from dependence theory and sub-linear expectation, this work significantly broadens the application of CLTs to models characterized by uncertainty, ambiguity, and risk, making the results relevant for a wide range of practical applications in finance, insurance, and risk management.

 ## Background

-The Central Limit Theorem (CLT) is a fundamental result in probability theory and statistics, asserting that the sum of a large number of independent and identically distributed random variables tends towards a normal distribution, regardless of the original distribution.
-This theorem underpins many statistical methods and justifies the approximation of complex distributions by the normal distribution.
+The Central Limit Theorem (CLT) is a cornerstone of probability theory and statistics.
+It states that the sum of a sufficiently large number of independent and identically distributed (i.i.d.) random variables, regardless of their original distribution, converges in distribution to a normal (Gaussian) distribution.
+This result is pivotal because it allows for the approximation of the sum of random variables, even when the individual distributions are unknown or complex.
+The classical CLT plays a crucial role in various fields, including statistical inference, hypothesis testing, and the foundation of many machine learning algorithms.

+However, the standard CLT assumes independence among random variables, an assumption that is not always realistic in practical scenarios.
+Many real-world phenomena exhibit dependencies, whether in time series data, spatial statistics, or econometric models.
+Addressing such dependencies requires extending the classical CLT to accommodate more flexible dependence structures.

 ## Motivation

-In practical scenarios, independence among variables is often an unrealistic assumption. $$m$$-dependence provides a more flexible model for dependent sequences, where each variable is dependent only on the preceding $$m$$ variables.
-Sub-linear expectations, introduced by Peng, offer a robust framework for handling uncertainty and model risk, extending classical probabilistic concepts to situations where traditional expectations may fail.
+In real-world data, perfect independence is often a rare occurrence.
+Time series data, for instance, typically exhibit correlations, as do spatial data in geostatistics or returns in financial markets.
+The notion of $$m$$-dependence provides a more general framework for modeling such dependencies.
+In an $$m$$-dependent sequence, a random variable depends only on the preceding $$m$$ variables, capturing localized dependence while maintaining some long-range independence.

+Sub-linear expectations, introduced by Shige Peng, offer a framework for extending classical probabilistic concepts to settings where uncertainty and ambiguity are present.
+Traditional expectations are linear and additive, which assumes that all probabilistic models are well-defined and free from ambiguity.
+However, in many applications—such as financial markets or insurance models—there may be inherent uncertainty in model selection, parameter estimation, or even the probability measure itself.
+Sub-linear expectations allow for non-additivity, providing a way to quantify and manage such uncertainties.
+By combining $$m$$-dependence with sub-linear expectations, this research builds a more robust version of the CLT, which can better reflect real-world complexities.

 ## Objective

-The aim of this study is to extend the Central Limit Theorem to $$m$$-dependent random variables within the framework of sub-linear expectations.
-This involves developing new inequalities and theorems that accommodate the dependencies and non-linearities inherent in these models.
+The goal of this research is to extend the Central Limit Theorem to $$m$$-dependent random variables within the sub-linear expectation framework.
+This extension requires developing new mathematical tools—specifically, inequalities and theorems that account for both the local dependence and the non-linear nature of sub-linear expectations.
+The primary challenge lies in handling the dependencies between random variables while ensuring convergence to a generalized normal distribution (the $$G$$-normal distribution) under sub-linear expectations.

 ## Framework and Notations

 ### Sub-linear Expectations

-Sub-linear expectations are non-additive measures that generalize classical expectations, accommodating uncertainty and model risk.
-Peng’s framework introduces the notion of $$G$$-expectation and $$G$$-normal distribution, which are pivotal in this generalized setting.
+Sub-linear expectations generalize the traditional concept of expectation by allowing for non-additive measures, which are more suitable for dealing with model risk, uncertainty, and ambiguity.
+In classical probability theory, the expectation operator is linear, meaning that the expectation of the sum of two independent random variables equals the sum of their expectations.
+Sub-linear expectations relax this additivity property, enabling the incorporation of multiple probabilistic models simultaneously.

+The concept of $$G$$-expectation, introduced by Peng, is a specific type of sub-linear expectation that is used to define the $$G$$-normal distribution, a generalization of the classical normal distribution.
+The $$G$$-normal distribution is pivotal in this framework, as it accommodates the uncertainty and risk embedded in the model.

 ### Notations

+To formalize the setting, we define the following notations:

-- **Sub-linear Expectation Space**: A triplet $$(\Omega, \mathcal{H}, \mathbb{E})$$, where $$\Omega$$ is the sample space, $$\mathcal{H}$$ is a linear space of real functions on $$\Omega$$, and $$\mathbb{E}$$ is a sub-linear expectation.
+- **Sub-linear Expectation Space**: Denoted by $$(\Omega, \mathcal{H}, \mathbb{E})$$, where:
+  - $$\Omega$$ is the sample space,
+  - $$\mathcal{H}$$ is a linear space of real functions on $$\Omega$$,
+  - $$\mathbb{E}$$ is a sub-linear expectation.

-- **Capacity**: A non-additive set function that measures the size of sets in terms of uncertainty.
+- **Capacity**: A non-additive set function $$v$$ that generalizes the classical probability measure, providing a way to quantify uncertainty.
+Capacity theory plays a key role in sub-linear expectation theory.

-- **$$G$$-normal distribution**: A generalization of the normal distribution under sub-linear expectations.
+- **$$G$$-normal distribution**: A generalization of the classical normal distribution under the sub-linear expectation framework.
+It encapsulates both the traditional Gaussian distribution and the uncertainty or ambiguity of the model.

-- **$$m$$-dependence**: A property where each variable in a sequence depends only on the preceding $$m$$ variables.
+- **$$m$$-dependence**: A sequence of random variables $$X_1, X_2, \dots$$ is said to be $$m$$-dependent if each random variable depends only on the preceding $$m$$ variables.
+Formally, for any $$i$$, the random variable $$X_i$$ is conditionally independent of $$X_{i-m-1}, X_{i-m-2}, \dots$$ given $$X_{i-1}, X_{i-2}, \dots, X_{i-m}$$.

-These concepts are crucial for extending CLTs to dependent sequences, providing the necessary mathematical tools to handle dependencies and non-linearities.
+These notations are essential for formalizing the extension of the CLT to $$m$$-dependent sequences and for handling the complexities introduced by sub-linear expectations.

 ## Central Limit Theorem for $$m$$-dependent Random Variables

 ### Theorem Statement

-The main theorem states that under certain conditions, the sum of $$m$$-dependent random variables converges to a $$G$$-normal distribution under sub-linear expectations.
+The extended Central Limit Theorem asserts that, under certain regularity conditions, the sum of $$m$$-dependent random variables converges in distribution to a $$G$$-normal distribution when evaluated using sub-linear expectations.
+This result generalizes the classical CLT by incorporating both dependencies between the random variables and non-linear expectations.

 ### Rosenthal’s Inequality

-Rosenthal’s inequality for $$m$$-dependent variables is a key tool in the proof of the CLT.
-It provides bounds on the moments of sums of dependent random variables, which are essential for establishing convergence.
+A key component in the proof of this extended CLT is Rosenthal’s inequality, which provides bounds on the moments of sums of dependent random variables.
+Specifically, for $$m$$-dependent random variables, Rosenthal’s inequality establishes that the moments of the sum can be controlled by the moments of individual variables.
+This is crucial for ensuring the convergence of the distribution of the sum to the $$G$$-normal distribution under sub-linear expectations.

-### Conditions
+### Conditions for Convergence

-The CLT for $$m$$-dependent random variables holds under specific conditions, such as boundedness and certain moment constraints.
-These conditions ensure the applicability of Rosenthal’s inequality and the convergence of the distribution.
+The CLT for $$m$$-dependent random variables requires certain conditions to hold.
+These include:

+- **Boundedness**: The random variables must satisfy certain boundedness conditions, such as bounded variance or bounded moments.
+- **Moment Constraints**: Higher moments of the random variables need to be controlled, as these moments play a key role in ensuring the applicability of Rosenthal’s inequality.
+- **Dependence Structure**: The $$m$$-dependence must be sufficiently localized, meaning that each variable can depend only on a finite number of preceding variables.

 ### Proof Outline

-The proof involves several steps:
+The proof of the extended CLT proceeds in several key steps:

-1. Establishing Rosenthal’s inequality for $$m$$-dependent variables.
+1. **Establishing Rosenthal’s Inequality** for $$m$$-dependent random variables, providing the necessary moment bounds.
-2. Demonstrating the boundedness of higher moments.
+2. **Demonstrating boundedness** of the higher moments of the sums, ensuring that the moments do not grow too quickly as the number of random variables increases.
-3. Showing the convergence to the $$G$$-normal distribution using sub-linear expectations.
+3. **Proving convergence** to the $$G$$-normal distribution by employing the framework of sub-linear expectations.
+This involves showing that the sum of $$m$$-dependent random variables behaves asymptotically like a $$G$$-normal distribution under sub-linear expectations.

 ## Truncated Conditions

 ### Truncated Variables

-Truncated random variables are those that have been modified to exclude extreme values.
-This concept is useful in scenarios where the full distribution includes outliers that can distort the results.
+In many practical applications, it is necessary to work with truncated random variables, which exclude extreme values to avoid the influence of outliers.
+Truncated random variables are often used when the full distribution may contain extreme values that distort the results of statistical analysis.

-### Theorem Statement
+### Theorem for Truncated Variables

-The theorem under truncated conditions extends the CLT to $$m$$-dependent random variables with truncated distributions.
+The extension of the CLT to $$m$$-dependent random variables with truncated distributions follows a similar structure as the general case, but with additional steps to handle the truncation of extreme values.
+The truncated CLT asserts that, under certain regularity conditions, the sum of truncated $$m$$-dependent random variables converges to a $$G$$-normal distribution.

 ### Proof Outline

-The proof under truncated conditions follows a similar structure but involves additional steps to handle the truncation:
+The proof for truncated variables involves the following steps:

-1. Defining the truncated variables and their properties.
+1. **Defining the truncated variables** and establishing their moment properties.
-2. Adapting Rosenthal’s inequality to the truncated setting.
+2. **Adapting Rosenthal’s inequality** to the truncated setting, ensuring that the moment bounds still hold.
-3. Proving convergence to the $$G$$-normal distribution with truncated variables.
+3. **Proving convergence** to the $$G$$-normal distribution for the truncated variables.

 ## Corollaries and Specific Cases

 ### Stationary Sequences

-The main theorem can be applied to stationary sequences of $$m$$-dependent random variables, where the joint distribution of the variables is invariant under time shifts.
+A particularly important application of the extended CLT is to stationary sequences of $$m$$-dependent random variables, where the joint distribution of the sequence is invariant under time shifts.
+The extended CLT provides a powerful tool for analyzing such sequences in settings with sub-linear expectations.

 ### Independent Case

-A special case of the theorem is when $$m = 0$$, corresponding to independent random variables.
-This recovers the classical CLT results within the framework of sub-linear expectations.
+When $$m = 0$$, the $$m$$-dependence assumption reduces to the case of independent random variables.
+In this case, the extended CLT recovers the classical Central Limit Theorem, providing a direct connection between the classical and generalized results.

 ### Mean Uncertainty

-For sequences without mean uncertainty, the conditions for the CLT can be simplified.
-This corollary highlights scenarios where the average behavior of the sequence is well-defined and less influenced by uncertainty.
+A notable corollary of the extended CLT applies to sequences without mean uncertainty.
+In such cases, the conditions for the CLT can be simplified, as the uncertainty in the mean behavior of the sequence is reduced.
+This result is particularly relevant in situations where the overall mean of the sequence is well-defined and less influenced by model uncertainty.

 ## Summary

-This study extends the Central Limit Theorem to $$m$$-dependent random variables under sub-linear expectations, establishing new inequalities and conditions for convergence.
-The results have significant implications for modeling dependent sequences and handling uncertainty in various fields.
+This article extends the classical Central Limit Theorem to $$m$$-dependent random variables under the framework of sub-linear expectations.
+By introducing Rosenthal’s inequality for $$m$$-dependent sequences and proving convergence to a $$G$$-normal distribution, the study provides new mathematical tools for handling dependent random variables in uncertain environments.
+The results have significant implications for modeling in fields where dependencies and uncertainties are prevalent, such as finance, insurance, and risk management.

 ## Implications

-The extension of the CLT to $$m$$-dependent variables under sub-linear expectations broadens the applicability of this fundamental theorem.
-It offers robust tools for statistical analysis in finance, insurance, and other areas characterized by uncertainty and dependencies.
+The extension of the Central Limit Theorem to $$m$$-dependent random variables within the sub-linear expectation framework broadens the applicability of this fundamental theorem.
+It offers robust tools for dealing with uncertainty in complex models, which are essential in fields that require rigorous probabilistic analysis under ambiguous conditions.

 ## Future Work

-Future research could explore applications of these results in specific fields, develop numerical methods for practical implementation, and investigate further extensions to other types of dependencies and non-linearities.
+Future research can build on this work by exploring applications in specific domains, such as financial risk modeling and actuarial science.
+Additionally, further extensions of these results to other types of dependencies or to non-stationary sequences could be investigated.
+Numerical methods for practical implementation and computation of $$G$$-normal distributions in real-world data would also be valuable contributions.

 ## References